 Whenever you need to make new hires, don’t consider it as finding someone to fill a role, rather an opportunity to build someone’s career.

 When a new employee is brought onboard, don’t expect them to know everything.
-They might come from different backgrounds, a different company culture, or may not be accustomed to the way you work.
+They might come from different backgrounds, a different culture, or may not be accustomed to the way you work.

 To help your employees turn into experts in their fields: